NolanThompson/secret-leak-detector/README.md

 Before using this script, ensure you have the following prerequisites:

-- Python 3.7 or later installed on your system.
+- Python is up to date on your system.
 - Access to a Slack workspace where you can create and configure bots.
 - Slack API credentials, including a bot token and signing secret.
 - An OpenAI API key with access to the GPT-4 model.